Milwaukee Battery Says Fully Charged But Not Working: How To Fix It

 If your Milwaukee battery shows as fully charged but not working, you can try several easy fixes before considering a replacement.
 Check the battery connections to ensure they are secure and free from debris.
 Make sure the battery is compatible with the tool you are using.

 Check for corrosion on the battery terminals and clean them if necessary.
 Verify the voltage level of the battery to ensure it is within the proper range.
-Finally, it’s also worth considering external factors such as environmental conditions or improper storage that could affect the battery’s performance.
+It’s also worth considering external factors, such as environmental conditions or improper storage, that could affect the battery’s performance.

 Overall, troubleshooting the milwaukee battery says fully charged but not working, or authorized service centers can help resolve any problems with a fully charged but non-working Milwaukee battery.